thatWest7014/thatWest7014/README.md

-# :wave: Hi there, I'm Cosmo!
+# :wave: Hi there, I'm Katt!

 Full-stack and Game developer with experience in HTML/CSS, JavaScript, Node.js, Lua, and C++.
 I don't mind what you call me as long as you don't push it.
 ####